 Intel Core i7 6700k

-Introduced in August 2015, this processor commonly known as Skylake-S is a perfect processor if you are searching for a practical product to be used into your computers.
+Introduced in August 2015, this processor commonly known as Skylake-S is a perfect micro-processor if you are searching for a practical product to be used into your computers.
 About a hundred dollar difference with incorporated GPU, this processor is very intuitive with low thermal power and relatively high frequency.
 Though it has the only fewer amount of cores, the device is really quite fast.
 Consequently, it’s speed could be increased by activating the Intel Turbo Boost Technology.
 Its speed rate is truly its major advantage as compared to the latest i7 6800 flagships of Intel.

 Aside from that, the Skylake-S runs up to a maximum temperature of 44-50 degrees Celsius with three times battery lifespan comparing to the 6th generation Intel processor.
 This processor supports display resolution up to 4096 x 2304 and supports memory types DDR4-1866/2133, DDR3L-1333/1600 at 1.35V.